aurora-website/website_v1/CONTRIBUTING.md

 ## Getting started

 Before you begin:
-- This site is powered by Vuepress, which uses the latest versions of Vue.js and Node.js.
+- This site is powered by Vuepress, which uses Vue.js 2 and the latest versions of Node.js.
 - Have you read the [code of conduct](CODE_OF_CONDUCT.md)?
 - Check out the [existing issues](https://github.com/github/docs/issues) & see if we [accept contributions](#types-of-contributions-memo) for your type of issue.